thanhvu0895/NodeJS-MovieTheater-Management/README.md

 The service is live with a running MySQL Database server (thanks to Docker and Digital Ocean's virtual machine).
 A sample link to get sample data is: [Get list of movie](http://128.199.102.253:3030/api/QuanLyPhim/LayDanhSachPhim)

-I also use this Swagger for API documentation and testing: https://movienew.cybersoft.edu.vn/swagger/index.html
+I also create this Swagger for API documentation and testing: https://movienew.cybersoft.edu.vn/swagger/index.html

 Bearer Token for testing with the swagger:
 ```